gmlc-dispatches/dispatches/docs/models/renewables/wind_power.rst

 Degrees of Freedom
 ------------------

-The Wind Turbine Model has 0 degrees of freedom.
+The Wind Power Model has 0 degrees of freedom.

 Model Structure
 ---------------

-The Wind Turbine Model uses the wind resource data and the single turbine to calculate a `capacity_factor` that is then used to scale the electricity output of a wind farm of any size.
+The Wind Power Model uses the wind resource data and the single turbine to calculate a `capacity_factor` that is then used to scale the electricity output of a wind farm of any size.
 The wind resource data is provided via the ConfigBlock as a `resource_probability_density`, a probability density function of wind speed [m/s] and wind direction [degrees clockwise from N] indexed by time.